 The University of Maryland Medical System (UMMS) and its member organizations require staff to be vaccinated with one of the COVID-19 vaccines, which have been shown to be safe and effective.
 Healthcare worker vaccination is critical to our fight against COVID-19.
 COVID-19 is highly contagious and an infected healthcare worker could unknowingly spread COVID-19 to vulnerable patients and other workers before realizing they are sick.

 The above-named person is requesting an exemption from the UMMS Mandatory COVID-19 Vaccination Policy for medical reasons.
 If there is a medical contraindication or other appropriate medical reason why your patient cannot receive the COVID-19 vaccine, please complete the form below.
+Please note that signature, medical specialty and license number are required for approval.

 The above person should not be immunized against COVID-19 for the following reasons (Check all that apply):